-Door County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Door County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Door County Housing Authority serves Door County.